Sea kayak

-The term "sea kayak" is said to have originated with the publication in 1981 of a book of that name by John Dowd, who said "It wasn't called sea kayaking until my book came out, ...
-It was called kayak touring or sea canoeing or canoe touring, blue-water paddling, coastal paddling, all those things."
+The term "sea kayaking" may have been popularised by the 1981 book Sea Kayaking by John Dowd, who said, "It wasn't called sea kayaking until my book came out; it was called kayak touring or sea canoeing or canoe touring, blue-water paddling, coastal paddling, all those things".

 Origins

 Contemporary sea kayaks trace their origin to the native boats of Alaska, northern Canada, and Southwest Greenland.
 Inuit (formerly Eskimo) hunters developed a fast seagoing craft to hunt seals and walrus.
 The ancient Aleut name for an Aleutian kayak is Iqyak, and earliest models were constructed from a light wooden frame (tied together with sinew or baleen) and covered with sea mammal (sea lion or seal) hides.
 Archaeologists have found evidence indicating that kayaks are at least 4000 years old.
 Wooden kayaks and fabric kayaks on wooden frames (such as the Klepper) dominated the market up until the 1950s, when fiberglass boats were introduced.
 Rotomolded plastic kayaks first appeared in 1984.